-Migrate SQL Server Integration Services packages to an Azure SQL Database managed instance
+Migrate SQL Server Integration Services packages to an Azure SQL Managed Instance

-If you use SQL Server Integration Services (SSIS) and want to migrate your SSIS projects/packages from the source SSISDB hosted by SQL Server to the destination SSISDB hosted by an Azure SQL Database managed instance, you can use Azure Database Migration Service.
+If you use SQL Server Integration Services (SSIS) and want to migrate your SSIS projects/packages from the source SSISDB hosted by SQL Server to the destination SSISDB hosted by an Azure SQL Managed Instance, you can use Azure Database Migration Service.

 If the version of SSIS you use is earlier than 2012 or you use non-SSISDB package store types, before migrating your SSIS projects/packages, you need to convert them by using the Integration Services Project Conversion Wizard, which can also be launched from SSMS.
 For more information, see the article Converting projects to the project deployment model.